More of the Same: Persistent Representational Harms Under Increased Representation: Results and Analysis

-The large representation of women, which departs from what one would expect based on empirical findings in prior models, suggests that some form of bias mitigation intervention may have been applied to influence the change in distribution.
-However, this mitigation appears to focus on increasing female representation rather than ensuring men and women are equally represented, as we do not observe a corresponding decrease in female representation within female-dominated occupations.
+The large representation of women contrasts with previous empirical findings in pre-2024 models, suggesting that some form of bias mitigation intervention may have been applied to influence the change in distribution.
+Prior work highlighted gender and occupation biases in word embeddings and pre-2024 language models, where male pronouns are more commonly associated with male-dominated occupations and female pronouns with female-dominated ones \cite{liubias,kotek2023gender,mattern2022understanding,rudinger2018gender}.
+We also note that in our results GPT-4o-mini and Llama-3.1 exhibit a higher percentage of women compared to GPT-3.5.
+This is particularly evident in the increased number of occupations falling within the $70$–$100$\% representation range in Figure 1a and the $90$–$100$\% range in Figure 1b for GPT-4o-mini and Llama-3.1, compared to GPT-3.5.
+If these patterns are a result of bias mitigation, our results suggest that the mitigation strategies employed would have focused on increasing female representation rather than ensuring men and women are equally represented, as we do not observe a corresponding decrease in female representation within female-dominated occupations.
 While increasing female representation in male-dominated occupations can help challenge gender stereotypes, failing to address representation imbalances between men and women or further increasing female representation in female-dominated occupations risks reinforcing existing stereotypes associated with these roles.

-Our findings indicate that female representation in female-dominated occupations has increased significantly, as the number of occupations falling within the 70–100\% representation range is substantially higher than what the BLS reports for those categories.
-This suggests that bias amplification is occurring, leading to an overrepresentation of women in traditionally female-dominated occupations \cite{kotek2023gender}.
-Furthermore, we note that GPT-4o-mini and Llama-3.1 exhibit a higher percentage of women compared to GPT-3.5.
-This is particularly evident in the increased number of occupations falling within the 70–100\% representation range in Figure 1a and the 90–100\% range in Figure 1b for GPT-4o-mini and Llama-3.1, compared to GPT-3.5.
+Our findings align with and complement previous work investigating occupation and gender bias in GPT-3.5 and GPT-4o-mini using gendered names in prompts, demonstrating a shift toward female preference. \citet{zhang2025hire} find these models favor female candidates over male ones in hiring tasks, consistent with our observation that generated personas are more often women.
+However, other work shows stereotypical gender biases—e.g., GPT-3.5 assigns higher salaries to male candidates \cite{nghiem2024you}, suggesting that other types of bias remain.